vfarcic/jenkins-docker-ansible/README.md

 Now we can open [http://localhost:8080](http://localhost:8080) and use Jenkins.

-TODO: Add /data/jenkins/slaves/cd directory to Ansible
 TODO: Convert jobs to templates and copy them to /data/jenkins directory
+TODO: Download plugins to /data/jenkins directory
 TODO: Copy files to /data/jenkins directory
-TODO: Move Scala & SBT to Docker
+TODO: sudo docker run -t --rm -v $PWD:/source -v /data/.ivy2:/root/.ivy2/cache books-service-tests
 TODO: Write about the setup
+TODO: Figure out how to restart Jenkins
+TODO: Figure out how to add credentials to Jenkins
+TODO: Test push hook

 Production Environment
 ----------------------